Spark deficient Gabor frames: Background

 or, in other words, $M_{\xi}$ and $T_x$ commute up to a phase.
 From this fact we get a faithful projective representation

 which is also irreducible \cite{FKL09,P13}.

 For a subset $\La\ssq G\times\widehat{G}$ and $f\in\CC^G\sm\set{0}$, the set

 is called a \emph{Gabor system}; if it spans $\CC^G$, it is called a \emph{Gabor frame}.
-This certainly happens when $\La=G\times\widehat{G}$ due to the irreducibility of $\rho$; in this case, it is also called a \emph{Weyl--Heisenberg orbit}.
+This certainly happens when $\La=G\times\widehat{G}$ due to the irreducibility of $\rho$; in this case, it is also called a \emph{Weyl-Heisenberg orbit}.

-\begin{defn} A set $\Phi$ of $M$ vectors in $\CC^N$ is called a \emph{frame} if it spans Thus, Theorem \ref{noncyclic} follows directly from the theorems below.$\CC^N$.
+\begin{defn} A set $\Phi$ of $M$ vectors in $\CC^N$ is called a \emph{frame} if it spans $\CC^N$.
 In this case, we must have $M\geq N$.
-The \emph{spark} of $\Phi$, denoted by $\spark(\Phi)$, is the size of the smallest linearly dependent subset of $\Phi$.
-When $\spark(\Phi)=N+1$, we say that $\Phi$ is \emph{full spark}, otherwise we call $\Phi$ \emph{spark deficient}. \end{defn}
+The \emph{spark} of $\Phi$, denoted by $\spark(\Phi)$, is the size of the smallest linearly dependent subset of $\Phi$. \end{defn}

-A frame $\Phi$ is full spark if and only if every set of $N$ elements of $\Phi$ is a basis.
+A frame $\Phi$ is full spark if and only if every set of $N$ elements of $\Phi$ is a basis, or equivalently $\spark(\Phi)=N+1$, otherwise it is spark deficient.
 Other definitions are also found in literature; for example, in this case we also say that the vectors of $\Phi$ are in \emph{general linear position}, or also that $\Phi$ possesses the \emph{Haar property} \cite{P13}.